metrumresearchgroup/Torsten/README.md

 In general, all real variables may be passed as Stan parameters.
 A few exceptions apply /to functions which use a numerical integrator/(i.e. the general and the mix compartment models).
 The below listed cases present technical difficulties, which we expect to overcome in Torsten's next release:

--   The RATE and TIME arguments must be fixed
 -   In the case of a multiple truncated infusion rate dosing regimen:
     -   The bioavailability (F) and the amount (AMT) must be fixed.